OD Retrofitting on a vintage Volvo

 The early scheme.
 In effect from Chassis 1 to 12500.
 Source: '67 Factory manual: http://volvo1800pictures.com/document/Service_manual_jack/part_3_electrical_system_p1800/part_3_electrical_system_p1800.pdf

-This actually makes more sense to me, considering I've always seen the control system with the 4th gear lockout in series with solenoid .
-Driver control switch 29 is a latching type, and switch 22, which supplies the whole OD control system is 4th gear lockout...if you're not in 4th gear you can't even activate relay!...opposed to later schemes, see below, where 4th gear lockout switch is in series with solenoid, and you can activate relay anytime your heart desires, but ONLY while is 4th gear does anything happen in terms of activating OD.
-Indicator scheme is intuitively correct.
-It indicates OD function.
+Note in the previous Wiring Diagram OD Indicator and Solenoid are actually connected in parallel.
+Indicator Lights when OD is being powered.
+This makes more sense to me, considering I've always seen the control system with the 4th gear lockout in series with solenoid.
+Driver control switch 29 is a latching type, and switch 22, which supplies the whole OD control system is 4th gear lockout...if you're not in 4th gear you can't even activate relay!...opposed to later schemes, (see below), where 4th gear lockout switch is in series with solenoid, sure, you can activate relay anytime your heart desires, but ONLY while in 4th gear does anything happen in terms of activating OD.
+Indicator scheme is intuitively correct above.
+It indicates OD function!
+Below, Indicator function takes some interpretation!

 Later OD Control with latching relay.
 In effect from Chassis 12501.
 Source: (same) '67 Factory manual: Driver control switch 23 is momentary type, switch 12 is 4th gear lockout switch on tranny.